EthanCornell/HazardLFQ-EBRLFQ/README.md

-# HazardLFQ — Lock-Free Queue with Hazard-Pointer and Epoch-Based Reclamation
+# HazardLFQ / EBRLFQ — Lock-Free Queue with Hazard-Pointer and Epoch-Based Reclamation

 HazardLFQ is an **industrial-strength, header-only implementation** of the Michael & Scott lock-free queue (1996) written in modern **C++20**.